Testing for Homogeneity in Mixture Models: Likelihood Ratio Tests for Homogeneity in Mixture Models

-Solutions to the nonparametric MLE problem of Kiefer and Wolfowitz produce estimates of the mixing distribution, $F$, that are discrete and possessing only a few mass points.
-A theoretical upper bound on the number of these atoms of $n$ was established already by \citeasnoun{LindsayI}, but in practice the number is actually observed to be far fewer.
-It may seem surprising, perhaps even disturbing, that even when the true mixing distribution has a smooth density, our estimates of that density is discrete with only a handful of atoms.
-This may appear less worrying if we consider a more explicit example.
+Solutions to the nonparametric MLE problem of Kiefer and Wolfowitz produce estimates of the mixing measure, $\eta$, that are discrete and possess only a few mass points.
+A theoretical upper bound on the number of these atoms of $\eta$ was established already by \citeasnoun{LindsayI}, but in practice the number is typically observed to be far fewer.
+It may seem surprising, perhaps even disturbing, that even when the true mixing distribution has a smooth density, the NPMLE estimate of that density is discrete with only a few atoms.
+However, this may appear less worrying if we consider a more explicit example.
 Suppose that we have a location mixture of Gaussians,

 so we are firmly in the deconvolution business, a harsh environment notorious for its poor convergence rates.
 One interpretation of this is that good approximations of the mixture density $g$ can be achieved by relatively simple discrete mixtures with only a few atoms.
-For many applications estimation of $g$ is known to be sufficient: this is quite explicit for example for empirical Bayes compound decision problems where Bayes rules depend entirely on the estimated $\hat g$.
-Of course given our discrete formulation of the Kiefer-Wolfowitz problem, we can only identify the location of atoms up to the scale of the grid spacing, but we believe that the $m \approx 300$ grid points we have been using are probably adequate for most applications.
+For many applications estimation of $g$ is known to be sufficient: this is quite explicit for example for empirical Bayes compound decision problems where the Bayes rules are known to depend entirely on the estimated $\hat g$.
+See e.g. \citeasnoun{efron.11}.
+Of course given our discrete formulation of the Kiefer-Wolfowitz problem, we can only identify the location of atoms up to the scale of the grid spacing, but we believe that the $m \approx 300$ grid points we have been using in the simulations reported below are probably adequate for most applications.
+For testing this assertion is reinforced by the fact that finer grids, when employed, exert a negligible impact on the LRT statistic.
+Recently, \citeasnoun{DickerZhao} have shown that with $m = \sqrt{n}$, the Hellinger distance between $\hat g$ and $g$ is bounded by $\mathcal{O}_{p}(\log n/\sqrt{n})$.

 Given a reliable maximum likelihood estimator for the general nonparametric mixture model it is of obvious interest to know whether an effective likelihood ratio testing strategy can be developed.
 This question has received considerable prior attention, again \citeasnoun{Lindsay95} provides an authoritative overview of this literature.
-However, more recently work by \citeasnoun{LiuShao} and \citeasnoun{AGM} have revealed new features of the asymptotic behavior of the likelihood ratio for mixture settings that enable one to derive asymptotic critical values for the LRT.
+However, more recently work by \citeasnoun{gassiat2002} and \citeasnoun{Azgame2009} has revealed new features of the asymptotic behavior of the likelihood ratio for mixture settings that enable one to derive asymptotic critical values for the LRT.